esahmohammed/configure-ad/README.md

 <br />

 <p>
 Step 5: Go back to Client-1 Virtual Machine via the Azure interface.
 Select Networking from the menu on the left, click the link next to the NIC, choose DNS server, then click Custom.
 Type in the private IP address of DC-1 and click Save.
+Once the update is complete, choose restart and then click yes.
 </p>

 <p>